jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/Problem-summary.md

 (1) The actual IP pointing of the domain name in filing is inconsistent with the reporting IP in filing

-(2) If there occurs situation, such as that the owner of the domain name is changed through the manner of buying and selling in stead of cancelling the filing initiatively
+(2) If there occurs situation, such as that the owner of the domain name is changed through the manner of buying and selling instead of cancelling the filing initiatively

 (3) If the filing’s domain name stops using JD Cloud server AND if the initiative cancellation regarding the access is not performed